-Simply, Red Hat OpenShift is platform that allows you to easily manage, deploy and orchestrate containerized applications in the cloud.
+Simply, Red Hat OpenShift is a platform that allows you to easily manage, deploy and orchestrate containerized applications in the cloud.
 RHOS hopes to be the answer to one of the biggest problems that derives from developing and deploying microservice-based applications in the world.
-Its coal is to deliver a consistent and standardized approach to overseeing containerized application deployment.
+Its goal is to deliver a consistent and standardized approach to overseeing containerized application deployment.

 So that all sounds really awesome and cool, but in reality, what does that actually mean?

 So the first thing is understanding why a platform like RHOS even matters.
 Over the past years, the philosophy (or approach) of application development has evolved.
 Primarily from the "traditional" monolithic development architecture to the micro-service development architecture.
 To save from going into much detail on what the differences are between these two architectures, essentially a Monolithic application has all of its code is essentially in housed in one place and tightly coupled together meaning making a change to one aspect of the application's code can have a large impact on the whole application.
 On the other hand, an application using the micro-service architecture is composed of smaller services, micro-services, that can be housed in many different locations that are loosely coupled allowing for changes on one service not having huge impacts on the application as a whole.

 And as you might guess, because of how micro-service based applications work, all of the smaller services (databases, servers, frontend, etc) can be housed in different environments across different clouds (Hybrid Cloud) making it a good amount of work to maintain, organize and orchestrate, connections, and manage credentials.
 And that's where RHOS steps in and is a huge help.